How the Body Makes and Maintains NAD+

 Other Ways to Get More NAD+

 You may be wondering why you can’t just take a pill made up of NAD+, and that’s because NAD+ is not bioavailable, meaning it can’t be taken orally and still survive the digestion process.
-NAD+ precursors survive digestion and convert to NAD+ via their respective pathways, with NR as a highly efficient precursor to NAD+.
+It’s also very large, twice as large as NMN.
+With the possible exception of certain neurons, human cells cannot import NAD+.

-Overall, whether the body is getting its NAD+ supply from food, supplementation or both, the body is hard at work making, using, and maintaining its NAD+.
+Regardless of how the body is acquiring its NAD+ supply, our cells are hard at work making, using, and maintaining NAD+.

 Get Elysium news, subscriber-only product offers, and a monthly digest of new research in the field of aging.
 Sign up for our newsletter.